West Fraser

-Biography

-Early life
+Early life and career

 West Fraser was born in Georgia to Joseph Bacon Fraser Jr. and Carolyn Bexley.
-Fraser attended the Savannah Country Day School, and was raised in nearby Hinesville until 1964, when his family moved to Hilton Head Island, South Carolina.
+He attended the Savannah Country Day School, and was raised in nearby Hinesville until 1964, when his family moved to Hilton Head Island, South Carolina.
 He graduated from the University of Georgia with a Bachelor of Fine Arts in 1979.
-The following year in Savannah, he worked independently as an illustrator and began his first serious painting in watercolors.
-In the early 80's he lived in Buck's County, Pennsylvania, and began traveling up and down the New England coast to paint maritime subjects and harbor scenes.
-After several years up north, he returned to 'his country' and settled in Charleston, South Carolina and continued his work in watercolor through the late 1980s.
-The realistic, detailed marine compositions from this period resulted in early critical recognition, with a 1984 one-man show at the Grand Central Art Galleries in New York City, and his first one-man exhibition at the Gibbes Museum of Art in Charleston in 1986 through early 1987.
+The following year, he worked independently as an illustrator in Savannah, and began his first serious painting in watercolors.
+In the early 1980s he lived in Buck's County, Pennsylvania, and began traveling up and down the New England coast to paint maritime subjects and harbor scenes.
+After several years, he returned south to settle in Charleston, South Carolina, and continued his work in watercolor through the late 1980s.
+The realistic, detailed marine compositions from this period resulted in early critical recognition, with a 1984 solo show at the Grand Central Art Galleries in New York City, and his first solo exhibition at the Gibbes Museum of Art in Charleston in 1986 through early 1987.

-Career
+Artistry

-West Fraser is known for his oil paintings, particularly his En Plein Air style, which emphasizes the depiction of light, color, and atmosphere in landscapes, cityscapes, and marine scenes.
+West Fraser is known for his oil paintings, particularly his en plein air style, which emphasizes the depiction of light, color, and atmosphere in landscapes, cityscapes, and marine scenes.
 Prior to 1986, he had developed a looser watercolor style.
 Beginning in 1989, he focused on this style, exploring subjects ranging from urban views to natural landscapes.
-In 1990, Fraser shifted to representational/En Plein Air painting in oil, specializing in coastal landscapes, streetscapes and travel paintings.
-His work has been featured in publications such as Art & Antiques, The Robb Report, Southern Accents, American Artist, Nautical Quarterly, Southwest Art, Hemispheres, and The Bluff Magazine.
+In 1990, Fraser shifted to representational en plein air painting in oil, specializing in coastal landscapes, streetscapes and travel paintings.

+Fraser's work has been featured in publications such as Art & Antiques, The Robb Report, Southern Accents, American Artist, Nautical Quarterly, Southwest Art, Hemispheres, and The Bluff Magazine.
 In 2000, he represented South Carolina in the bicentennial celebration calendar published by the White House Historical Association.
 In 2001, the University of South Carolina Press published the monograph Charleston in My Time: The Paintings of West Fraser.
-In 2006, Fraser painted the official portrait of SC Governor Mark Sanford.
+In 2006, Fraser painted the official portrait of South Carolina Governor Mark Sanford.